adamgreig/agg-kicad/scripts/README.md

 ## pre-commit

 This script is a Git hook that should be placed in `.git/hooks`.
-Whenever you commit it will check all the library files in `lib/` with `libcheck.py` and stop the commit if any errors are found.
+Whenever you commit it will check all the library files in `lib/` with `libcheck.py`, and all the footprints in `agg.pretty/` with `fpcheck.py`, and stop the commit if any errors are found.

 ## post-commit